 For instance, my buddy Steve Chou has a website called My Wife Quit Her Job.
 Steve does over a million dollars a year in sales selling handkerchiefs.
 So that just blew my mind.
 I’m like, “How do you sell that many handkerchiefs?”

 But when you think about it: if they’re ten bucks apiece and you sell a hundred thousand, you’ve sold a million dollars worth of handkerchiefs.
-If you go to Steve’s website, he’ll show you how he found success this way.

 So it’s just a matter of having an idea of something that you could sell online through an e-commerce platform.
 A lot of people use Fulfilled by Amazon, where you buy a bunch of stuff, you ship it to Amazon, and they fulfill the orders.